Business Immigration

 What happens after the application?

-The residence card is issued by the local prefecture and is valid for the duration of the employment contract, up to four years.
+The residence card is issued by the local prefecture and is valid for the duration of the employment contract, up to four years (renewable; if the contract is shorter, it may be issued for the contract duration plus a buffer period, capped accordingly).

 What about family members?

 The EU Blue Card offers a simplified process for spouses and minor children.
 They can receive a Talent Passport – Family residence permit without needing to go through a full family reunification process.
-The card allows them to live and work in France for the same duration.
+The card allows them to live and work in France for the same duration as the main holder.

 Why French employers are taking a closer look